valorcz/vagrant-memory-analysis/report/report.md

 exercise01$ vol -f xp-infected.vmem pslist
 ```

-returns a list of processes, which some could be raising concerns -- especially
+returns a list of processes, among which some immediately raise questions -- especially
-`cmd.exe` and `wind32dd.exe`.
+`cmd.exe` and `win32dd.exe`:

 ```
 0x022d3c10 cmd.exe                 972 True   True   True     True   True  True    True 0x0216d228 win32dd.exe            1120 True   True   True     True   True  True    True
 ```

+> **Forensic Note (The "Heisenberg Effect" in Memory Acquisition):**
+> Notice `win32dd.exe` running under `cmd.exe`.
+In digital forensics, the acquisition
+> tool inevitably modifies the state of the target system when capturing live memory.
+> Here, `win32dd.exe` is MoonSols Win32dd—a popular physical memory acquisition tool
+> used by incident responders.
+Its presence confirms that an investigator acquired
+> the memory dump interactively from the command line.

 Before we proceed with further steps though, we can review other Volatility
 commands outputs to either gain more confidence in our hypothesis, or correct